pns845/Javascript/Readme.txt

-colspan---defines the number of coulmns the cell should merge nowrap--- if we donot want to wrap text you can use nowrap to add background use--background attribute
+colspan---defines the number of coulmns the cell should merge nowrap--- if we donot want to wrap text you can use nowrap to add background use--background attribute to align the cell text to the right or left or center use align attribute